apereo/apereo.github.io/_posts/cas/2019-11-08-cas61x-jmeter-load-testing.md

 - [JMeter - Latest Version](http://jmeter.apache.org/download_jmeter.cgi)
 - [CAS Online Manual - JMeter Performance Scripts](https://apereo.github.io/cas/6.1.x/high_availability/Performance-Testing-JMeter.html)

 Note: I am assuming you already have a non-Prod working version of CAS running or at least have the knowledge of setting up a new CAS instance.
 Also, I will not be going over the process of getting CAS working with SAML2, since that has been covered in several other blog postings on the [Apereo CAS blog](https://apereo.github.io/) site.
-Finally, I will not be going over the installation of JMeter since there are a ton of online tutorials to install JMeter on any flavor of an operating system.
+Finally, I will not be going over the installation of JMeter since there are a ton of online tutorials to install JMeter on any flavor of operating systems.

 # CAS Performance Testing